aldo-gutierrez/bitmasksorter/README.md

 RadixByteSorterInt with calculateBitMaskOptimization=false looks similar in performance than SkaSort

 ## TODO
-- Add More Object sorters in addition to RadixBitSorter
+- Add More Object sorters in addition to RadixBitSorterObjectInt
 - Add Long, Short, Byte sorters (Long is the priority)
 - Evaluation on complexity
 - More Testing
 - Compare with [Wolf Sort] (https://github.com/scandum/wolfsort)
-- Merge partition with bitmask extraction or isSorted with partition and bitmask and compare speed
 - Test different algorithms for stable partition with less memory and compare speed
 - Find the number N where Parallelization  of bitmask is faster than serial
 - Find the number N where Parallelization  of isOrdered is faster than serial
 - Find the number N where Parallelization  of partition is faster than serial
 - Have comparisons and documentation of speed in powers of two instead of powers of ten
+- Optimize for almost sorted list or for list that have few sorted parts as JavaSorter

 ## Algorithms Testing
 |Algorithm|Positive random numbers|Negative random numbers| Unsigned numbers | Sorted         | Reverse sorted     |